Most Peaceful States in the U.S.

 Vast and diverse, Virginia is a difficult state to encapsulate.
-Its population is fairly evenly divided between conservatives and liberals, something which causes often causes tension.
+Its population is fairly evenly divided between conservatives and liberals, something that often causes tension.
 But despite their tendency to bump heads, Virginians enjoy high levels of peace in their state.

-For one, they have the second-highest workplace safety in the country, thanks to several laws that protect workers.
+For one, they have the third-highest workplace safety in the country, thanks to several laws that protect workers.
 The state, particularly in the northern areas, is also known for the quality of its healthcare, which is affordable and efficient.
-Other social services such as schools and unemployment benefits are also easily accessible and managed well.
+Other social services, such as schools and unemployment benefits, are also easily accessible and managed well.

 It certainly doesn't hurt that the state has famous beaches, a mountainous national park and lots of vineyards.